THINGS TO SEE & DO

 I recommend: Sarah Nelson's tiny shop next to the church for the local delicacy: Grasmere Gingerbread.

-Grizedale has eight waymarked walking trails, routes for mountain bikes and over 50 unique artworks scattered throughout the forest.
+Grizedale has eight way-marked walking trails, routes for mountain bikes and over 50 unique artworks scattered through the forest.
 Grizedale really does get you out into the countryside!

 I recommend: Hire a mountain bike at the visitor centre and see this beautiful landscape on two wheels.

 Need some supplies?
-You'll find shops selling top quality food and drink in nearby Ulverston (fun fact: Ulverston is the birthplace of Stan Laurel).
+You'll find shops selling top quality food and drink in nearby Ulverston, along with a range of pubs and restaurants.
+Fun fact: Ulverston is the birthplace of Stan Laurel.

-I recommend: Booth's, part of a family owned chain of supermarkets known locally as the 'Waitrose of the North'.
+I recommend: Booth's, part of the family owned chain of supermarkets known locally as the 'Waitrose of the North'.